Integrate Fortinet FortiGate with Red Canary

 9. Click Activate.

-10. After a few minutes, Red Canary will generate a URL (Collector ID) that you will use to input into your Fortinet Fortigate account.
+10. After a few minutes, Red Canary will generate a URL (Collector ID) that you will use to input into your Fortinet FortiGate account.

 Example: prod1-use2-1234567.prod1.collectors.redcanary.io